 2. Hermitage Foreshore Walk

 If you really wanted to, you could walk the entire Hermitage Foreshore Walk and return to your starting point in just an hour, or thereabouts.
-But if you were to do that, then you’d be walking right past all the sweet picnic spots and the beautiful beaches, which there are five of, to be lounging at.
+But if you were to do that, then you’d be walking right past all the sweet picnic spots and the beautiful beaches, of which there are five.

 The walk itself is quite easy, with most of it paved or a timber boardwalk in place with few steps along the way.
 You can begin either at Bayview Hill Road or Nielsen Park to make your way to Queens Beach, Hermit Beach, Tingira Beach, Shark Beach and Milk Beach.